 The Complete Book of Scriptwriting: Despite its title, this book by J. Michael Straczynski is an excellent resource for all creative writers.
 It covers plot and characters, as well as techniques specific to writing scripts for film, comics, theater, and radio.

-How Not to Write a Screenplay: An experienced Hollywood screenplay reader shares his advice on the most common mistakes found in amateur screenplays.
+How Not to Write a Screenplay: An experienced Hollywood screenplay reader shares his advice on the most common mistakes found in amateur scripts.
 Angela highly recommends this book as one of the best of its type.

 How to Write Science Fiction and Fantasy: Orson Scott Card delves into world building and how to bring a realistic feel to your work.